Cooperative Spectrum Sharing Relaying Protocols With Energy Harvesting Cognitive User: The PS-CSS scheme

-Like in TS-CSS protocol, ST first transmits the signal $x_p$ with power $\P_{r_1}^{\prime}$ which is received by PR and then transmits its own signal $x_s$ with power $\P_{r_2}^{\prime}$, which is received by SR. Therefore, the signals received at PR and SR in phase 2 are given by
+where $\eta=\zeta \omega$ and $\omega=0.5$.
+Similar to TS-CSS protocol, ST first transmits the signal $x_p$ with power $\P_{r_1}^{\prime}$ which is received by PR and then transmits its own signal $x_s$ with power $\P_{r_2}^{\prime}$, which is received by SR. Therefore, the signals received at PR and SR in phase 2 are given, respectively, by